sambacha/simple-sushiswap-sdk/README.md

     routePathArray: string[];
   }[];
   // if the allowance approved for moving tokens is below the amount sending to the
-  // uniswap router this will be false if not true
+  // sushiswap router this will be false if not true
   // this is not reactive so if you get the trade quote
   // and this returns false but then you do the approval
   // transaction, this old context will still say false